 The McCann Center was renovated in 1996, and an addition containing a new gymnasium, weight room, cardiovascular fitness center, and electronic Hall of Fame room opened in 1997.

-Widely recognized as one of the most state-of-the-art facilities in the East, the McCann Annex is a 22,000-square-foot addition to the McCann Center, which was again made possible through the generosity of the McCann Foundation.
+Widely recognized as one of the most state-of-the-art facilities in the East, the 20,000-square-foot McCann Annex, was made possible through the generosity of the McCann Foundation.
 The McCann addition houses a multipurpose recreational gymnasium, a dual-level strength and conditioning fitness center with a cardiovascular center and aerobics area, as well as additional men's and women's locker-room facilities.
 A spacious student lounge graces the entrance of the facility.

-Also at the south end of the campus is the McCann Baseball Field, developed in 1992 with financial support from the James J. McCann Foundation.
+Also at the south end of the campus is the McCann Baseball Field, developed in 1992 with financial support from the McCann Foundation.
 The field, regarded as one of the finest baseball facilities in the Northeast, is used for Division I intercollegiate competition.

-Completed in the fall of 2006, the Marist Tennis Pavilion provides the first oncampus home to the highly successfull men's and women's tennis programs.
+Completed in the fall of 2006, the Marist Tennis Pavilion provides the first on-campus home to the highly successful men's and women's tennis programs.
 The Marist Tennis Pavilion, located off Fulton Street on the East Campus, features eight regulation-sized courts, a center walkway, and a pergola-covered spectator area.
 To provide the Marist tennis programs with a world-class surface, a Deco II surface was installed.
 Marist, the United States Military Academy, and the United States Tennis Center in Queens, NY, host site of the U.S. Open, are the only tennis venues in the area that boast a Deco II surface.
 The industry leader in sports lighting, Musco Incorporated, provides the lighting scheme for the pavilion.
 Musco's technology, Light Structure Green, provides an energy savings of more than 50% over a standard lighting system.